my-telegram-bots/rewrite_bot/readme.md

     - inline keyboard mode
     - message mode

-> Notice: We must save your input to our database in order to enable the hide function.
+> Notice: Bot must save your input to our database in order to enable hide function.

 # License